Stakeholder management: Stakeholder engagement

 Stakeholder management creates positive relationships with stakeholders through the appropriate management of their expectations and agreed objectives.
 Stakeholder management is a process and control that must be planned and guided by underlying principles.
 Stakeholder management within businesses, organizations, or projects prepares a strategy using information (or intelligence) gathered during the following common processes.
+Stakeholder engagement emphasizes that corporations should take into account the effects of their actions and decision-making on their diverse stakeholders.
+In addition, in the stakeholder engagement, corporations should take into consideration the rights and expectations of their different supporters.

+Some organizations use stakeholder engagement software to analyze their stakeholders, to create communication and engagement plans, to log information about the interactions they have with communities and to ensure compliance with regulations.